ICAEW.com works better with JavaScript enabled.

 star

-Understand what good AI Assurance looks like:
+Understand effective AI Assurance

 Hear from experts on what good looks like, and get tips on best practice, how to get the most value from assurance, and pitfalls to avoid.